-Any employment that is in violation of your F-1 status is a deportable offense if it comes to the attention of the Department of Homeland Security
+Any employment that is in violation of your F-1 status is a deportable offense if it comes to the attention of the Department of Homeland Security.

 An employer who hires you for a position that does not comply with the limitations set by your employment authorization category can be subject to civil penalties and in some cases, criminal penalties.

 those earnings and paying any taxes due on them, even if the employment was not authorized.

-If at some point in the future, you decide to apply for U.S. permanent residency (either through an employment petition, a petition filed by an immediate relative, or through the diversity visa lottery), you are required to submit copies of your past U.S. federal income tax returns as part of the application.
+If at some point in the future you decide to apply for U.S. permanent residency (either through an employment petition, a petition filed by an immediate relative or through the diversity visa lottery), you are required to submit copies of your past U.S. federal income tax returns as part of the application.
 If previous employment is indicated on your tax returns, the immigration officer can require that you present proof of work authorization for those jobs.

-Regardless of whether you are applying for permanent residency or some other non-immigrant status (such as H-1B), if previous employment is indicated on your resume or on immigration paperwork (such as an endorsement for optional practical training on an I-20, or some other evidence of work authorization) the immigration officer adjudicating the new application may request specific information regarding the previous employment and its applicability to the work authorization you held.
+Regardless of whether you are applying for permanent residency or some other non-immigrant status (such as H-1B), if previous employment is indicated on your résumé or on immigration paperwork (such as an endorsement for optional practical training on an I-20, or some other evidence of work authorization) the immigration officer adjudicating the new application may request specific information regarding the previous employment and its applicability to the work authorization you held.

 You have worked very hard to achieve a U.S. college degree.
 Don't risk all the time and money you have invested in that goal.
 Do not rely on your employer to determine whether your job meets the requirements for your employment authorization.
 Compliance with federal immigration regulations is your responsibility, and the consequences for non-compliance are punitive.